jordanlogroniohello/taravel/README.md

 ## INSTRUCTION TO RUN
 1. git clone https://github.com/jordanlogroniohello/taravel.git.
+2. cd taravel.
-2. composer install.
+3. composer install.
-3. npm install.
+4. npm install.
-4. (OPTIONAL) rename env.example to env (for some reason, the env file automatically changing after push/pull to/from github).
+5. (OPTIONAL) rename env.example to env (for some reason, the env file automatically changing after push/pull to/from github).
-5. php artisan key:generate.
+6. php artisan key:generate.
-6. php artisan serve.
+7. php artisan serve.

 ## Explanation on why your UI and UX implementation and code implementation is the best.